Read This First

 Prompt 1: Explain the differences between red, blue, and grey tribes in US society.

-The central claim is this: The concepts of Red, Blue, and Grey Tribes are used to describe distinct cultural and political groupings within US society.
+In plain terms: The concepts of Red, Blue, and Grey Tribes are used to describe distinct cultural and political groupings within US society.

 Typically aligns with the Republican Party.